A canonical parameterization of paths in $\mathbb{R}^n$: Parameterization by

-A classical result from metric geometry (see e.g.\ \cite{Busemann1955}) is that if $L > 0$ and ${\langle \gamma_m \rangle}_{m=0}^\infty$ is a sequence of paths in a bounded set, with Euclidean path lengths $\leq L$, and if $\tilde{\gamma}_m: [0,1] \rightarrow \mathbb{C}$ is the parameterization of $\gamma_m$ by Euclidean path length (with domain linearly rescaled to $[0,1]$), then the sequence ${\langle \tilde{\gamma}_m \rangle}_{m=0}^\infty$ has a subsequence which converges uniformly to a path of finite Euclidean length.
-This reparameterization is necessary, as standard examples show (consider e.g.\ $\gamma_m: [0,1] \rightarrow [0,1]$ defined by $\gamma_m(s) = s^m$).
+A classical result from metric geometry (see e.g.\ \cite{Busemann1955}) is that if $L > 0$ and ${\langle \gamma_m \rangle}_{m=1}^\infty$ is a sequence of paths in a bounded set, with Euclidean path lengths $\leq L$, and if $\widetilde{\gamma}_m: [0,1] \to \mathbb{R}^n$ is the parameterization of $\gamma_m$ by Euclidean path length (with domain linearly rescaled to $[0,1]$), then the sequence ${\langle \widetilde{\gamma}_m \rangle}_{m=1}^\infty$ has a subsequence which converges uniformly to a path of finite Euclidean length.
+This reparameterization is necessary, as standard examples show (consider e.g.\ $\gamma_m: [0,1] \to [0,1]$ defined by $\gamma_m(s) = s^m$).

 We will now prove a version of this result for the function $\length$, where the uniform bound on length assumption is replaced by a weaker restriction on the number of long sections of the paths.
-Moreover, we prove that this condition is in fact a characterization of those families of paths which can be reparameterized so as to be equicontinuous.
+Moreover, we prove that this condition is in fact a characterization of those families of paths which can be parameterized so as to be equicontinuous.
+A similar result is proved in \cite{Silverman1969} using Morse's length function.